 Your doctor may suspect you have diabetes if you have some risk factors for diabetes, or if you have high levels of blood sugar in your urine.
-Your blood sugar or glucose levels may be elevated if your pancreas is producing little or no insulin (type 1 diabetes), or if the body is not responding normally to insulin (type 2 diabetes).
+Your blood sugar (also called blood glucose) levels may be high if your pancreas is producing little or no insulin (type 1 diabetes), or if the body is not responding normally to insulin (type 2 diabetes).

 A fasting glucose test is a test of your blood sugar levels taken in the morning before you have eaten.
 A level of 126 mg/dL or higher may mean that you have diabetes.

 An oral glucose tolerance test (OGTT) entails drinking a beverage containing glucose and then having your blood glucose levels checked every 30 to 60 minutes for up to 3 hours.
 If the glucose level is 200 mg/dL or higher at 2 hours, then you might have diabetes.

-The A1C test is a simple blood test that reflects what your average blood sugar levels have been over the past 2-3 months.
+The A1c test is a simple blood test that shows your average blood sugar levels for the past 2-3 months.
 An A1c level of 6.5% or higher may mean you have diabetes.

 What Are the Treatments for Diabetes?

 Diabetes is a serious disease that you cannot treat on your own.
 Your doctor will help you make a diabetes treatment plan that is right for you -- and that you can understand.
-You may also need other health care providers on your diabetes treatment team, including a podiatrist, nutritionist, eye doctor, and a diabetes specialist (endocrinologist).
+You may also need other health care professionals on your diabetes treatment team, including a foot doctor, nutritionist, eye doctor, and a diabetes specialist (called an endocrinologist).